 - Some may find the screen to be too small

 2. Sunny Health and Fitness SF-E3862 Circuit Zone Elliptical

 This elliptical machine can be used manually, which is great if the power goes out and you don’t want to miss a workout.
 You won’t have to worry about the resistance setting, as if you have no power as it will use the setting from the last workout.

 You can choose from 16 levels of magnetic resistance and if you’re using one of the preset workouts, then it will automatically adjust the resistance throughout your workout.
-The handles have pulse sensors which make it easy to track your workout and get into your target heart zone.
+The handles have pulse sensors that make it easy to track your metrics and get into your target heart zone.

 - 16 levels of magnetic resistance